-There are two dates that every retailer, online or offline, looks forward to every year on the year: Amazon Prime Day and Black Friday.
+There are two dates that every Amazon retailer looks forward to every year, Amazon Prime Day and Black Friday.

-Amazon Prime Day is scheduled on the second Tuesday of July – it’s the second largest shopping day of the year after Black Friday (and Cyber Monday), despite being exclusive to Amazon Prime shoppers.
+Amazon Prime Day is scheduled to take place on the second Tuesday of July (Tuesday 16 July in 2019).
+It’s the second largest shopping day of the year after Black Friday (and Cyber Monday), despite being exclusive to Amazon Prime shoppers.
 That’s never been an issue, however – anybody can take advantage of this special sale day from Amazon.

 In 2019, Black Friday is scheduled on the day after Thanksgiving, which is November 29th.
 Its counterpart, Cyber Monday, is scheduled the Monday shortly thereafter on December 2.